 Led by the Indiana Department of Homeland Security, Indiana Office of Technology, Indiana State Police, and the Indiana National Guard, the Council is made up of government (local, state, and federal), private-sector, military, research, and academic stakeholders to collaboratively move Indiana’s cybersecurity to the Next Level.
 With 35 Council members and more than 250 advisory members, the Council completed a comprehensive strategic plan and delivered it to Governor Holcomb in September 2018.
 The Council is continuing in its work in achieving the goals and deliverables of that plan; an achievement that has positioned Indiana as a leader in implementing a cybersecurity program that serves all Hoosiers.
 Here is a list of the 2022 IECC Advisory Members.

 JOINING OTHER STATES

 The launch of this council follows Governor Holcomb signing the National Governors Association’s “A Compact to Improve State Cybersecurity” in July 2017.
 The 38 governors who signed the compact agreed to protect personal and government data stored on state systems as well as develop statewide plans to combat cyberattacks against information technology networks.
 The Compact to Improve State Cybersecurity included a pledge to build cybersecurity governance, prepare and defend the state from cybersecurity events, and increase the nation’s cybersecurity workforce.

-For more information about the Indiana Executive Council on Cybersecurity, please contact Cybersecurity Program Director Chetrice Mosley at MosleyCLM@iot.in.gov.
+For more information about the Indiana Executive Council on Cybersecurity, please contact Cybersecurity Program Director Chetrice Mosley-Romero at RomeroCLM@iot.in.gov.